nicktu12/songs-i-like/readme.md

   * Make use of Pure Functions?
     * The application makes use of pure functions wherever possible.
 The need to sync the dom/local storage makes some functions not pure, as does the use of some global variables.
 Functions like newIdea(), hydrateDiv() and addError() showcase principles of pure functions.
   * Make use of Higher Order Functions?
     * Both hydrateDiv() and drawIdeas() employ basic use of currying and higher order functions.
+Additionally, iterator methods used throughout the project are techincally higher order functions.
   * Make use of Closures?
-    *
+    * There is use of closure in many of the functions that were curried - nested functions that are returned reference variables outside of them.
   * Make use of Curried Functions?
     * Both hydrateDiv() and drawIdeas() employ basic use of currying and higher order functions.
   * Make use of Composition?
     * No.
 2. How did you go about creating your data model?
 Where is it in your code?